siddharthiyervarma/siddharthiyervarma/README.md

 ## 🚀 About Me
-"I am a dedicated Computer Vision Engineer with a strong background in developing and implementing advanced solutions for visual data analysis.
-My expertise lies in leveraging algorithms and machine learning to derive valuable insights from complex visual datasets.
+"I am a dedicated Computer Vision Engineer.
+My expertise lies in leveraging algorithms and machine learning to derive valuable insights from complex  datasets.
 Passionate about the limitless possibilities at the intersection of technology and human understanding, I am actively working towards becoming a full-stack Data Scientist.
 In my current role, I contribute to the entire computer vision pipeline – from meticulous data preprocessing to effective model deployment.
-Eager to further expand my skills and make meaningful contributions in the field of data science."
+Eager to further expand my skills and make meaningful contributions."

 ## 🛠 Skills